Wadalix/chromium-adsense-bfcache-bug/TIMELINE.md

 Instead of allocating resources to rewrite their outdated monetization scripts, Google has chosen a strategy of operational radio silence and publisher abandonment, effectively forcing independent webmasters to absorb 100% of the ongoing mobile impression and revenue bleed.

+### 📢 September 9, 2026: The Architectural Trap – Forcing BFCache by Disabling Infrastructure Safeguards

+To guarantee that independent webmasters could never opt-out of this memory-freezing ecosystem, Google executed a multi-layered architectural blockade across modern Chromium versions, systematically dismantling every standard network and programmatic self-defense protocol used by developers worldwide:

+1. **Ignoring Server-Level Cache Directives (`.htaccess` / Apache / Nginx):** The absolute universal standard to prevent state-restoration conflicts or dynamic script freezes is deploying explicit cache eviction instructions from the origin server:
+   * `Cache-Control: no-store, must-revalidate`
+   * `Pragma: no-cache`
+   In a predatory pivot, Chromium officially updated its engine logic to **explicitly ignore `Cache-Control: no-store, must-revalidate` and `Pragma: no-cache` direct signals on HTTPS environments**, forcing pages into the BFCache regardless of direct server configuration instructions.
+2. **The Execution of the `unload` Lifecycle Event:** For over fifteen years, injecting an empty `window.addEventListener('unload', ...)` listener served as the bulletproof, native programmatic fail-safe to compel browsers to destroy the page state on navigation, avoiding corrupted DOM baselines upon back-clicks.
+Chromium officially deprecated and disabled this event's capacity to block the BFCache.
+By shifting the platform default from `allow` to `deny`, Chrome registers the event listener but intentionally refuses to execute it, forcefully freezing the uncleaned AdSense vignette layout state (`/#google_vignette`) into persistent browser memory.
+3. **The Neutralization of `Permissions-Policy: unload=()`:** When Google originally announced the removal of the `unload` lifecycle, they directed engineering channels to leverage HTTP response headers like `Permissions-Policy: unload=()` to safely regulate the execution of third-party tracking scripts.
+Chromium has overridden the behavior of these security sandboxes.
+The engine now prioritizes its aggressive BFCache snapshot preservation over the developer's explicit network security directives, leaving scripts like `adsbygoogle.js` free to hijack the history frame while rendering the webmaster entirely defenseless.

+For platforms operating with a 98.5% mobile user ecosystem, this absolute restriction results in an unrecoverable structural deadlock: mobile browsers are forced to restore stale, frozen DOM snapshots, completely locking up responsive layouts, stalling dynamic content streams, and collapsing mobile ad impressions to absolute zero.

 ---

 # 🇪🇸 Versión en Español: Cronología del Abandono de Google